ruby-hyperloop/ruby-hyperloop.io/docs/getting-started.md

 The following instructions have been superceeded by the [`reactive_rails_generator`](https://github.com/loicboutet/reactive-rails-generator) gem use them at your own risk!

-To start using React.rb within a new or existing rails 4.0 app, follow these steps:
+To start using Reactrb within a new or existing rails 4.0 app, follow these steps:

 #### Add the gems